mikehouse/Apple-TV-Player/README.md

 ### How to install if Xcode fails to connect to Apple TV (but paired)

 It is often the error found  `Xcode will continue when Apple TV is connected and unlocked`.
-That is freaking issue, it is better not spend time to fix this, but just use another way to install the app to Apple TV by building IPA manually and installing it on TV directly.
+That is freaking issue, it is better to not spend time to fix this, but just use another way to install the app to Apple TV by building IPA manually and installing it on TV directly.

 - Build IPA with fastlane